desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 message Report {
   // Id of the report inside the subspace required uint64 id = 1;

+  // Id of the reason this report has been created for required uint32 reason_id = 2;

+  // Message attached to this report optional string message = 3;

+  // Address of the reporter
+  required string reporter = 4;

   // Target of the report
   oneof Target {
-    UserData user_data = 2;
+    UserData user_data = 5;
-    PostData post_data = 3;
+    PostData post_data = 6;
   }

-  // Id of the reason this report has been created for required uint32 reason_id = 4;

-  // Message attached to this report optional string message = 5;

-  // Address of the reporter
-  required string reporter = 6;
 }

 // UserData contains the data of a report about a user message UserData {
+  // Id of the subspace inside which the user has been reported required uint64 subspace_id = 1;

-  required string user = 1;
+  // Address of the reported user required string user = 2;
 }

 // PostData contains the data of a report about a post message PostData {
+  // Id of the subspace inside which the reported post is required uint64 subspace_id = 1;

+  // Id of the reported post
-  required uint64 post_id = 1;
+  required uint64 post_id = 2;
 }
 ```